nihofm/cppgl/README.md

 CppGL Framework
 =======

-Simplistic OpenGL framework for use in teaching with focus on simplicity and reusability.
+OpenGL framework for use in teaching with focus on simplicity and reusability.

 ## Dependencies